-The Ugandan law also prohibits any sexual relations between people of the same sex and sets a sentence of up to 10 years in prison for anyone caught trying to engage in them.
-It bans same-sex marriage.
+The Ugandan law also prohibits any relations between people of the same gender and sets a sentence of up to 10 years in prison for anyone caught trying to engage in them.
+It bans same-gender marriage.
 The law prohibits the media or other non-governmental agencies from “knowingly” promoting homosexuality, and if they are caught doing it, they face a fine or potential suspension.

 The law faced bipartisan criticism in the United States.
 President Joe Biden called it a “tragic violation” of Ugandans’ human rights.
 He said the government is considering what to do next, including levying sanctions against the African nation.

 Senator Ted Cruz (R-TX) issued a statement on Twitter, calling the law “horrific [and] wrong.”
 He said all nations should condemn the legislation.